hbkwong/Breaking-Bricks/README.md

 As a brick is hit, the ball bounces away and the brick is destroyed.
 If the ball reaches the bottom of the screen, the player loses a turn.
 To prevent this, the player controls a moving paddle to bounce the ball, keeping it in play.

-> Breaking Bricks is currently under development.
-If you have any recommendations or comments to share, please feel free to connect.

 The game utilizes the following:

 - JavaScript